 Schedule a free in-office consultation

-Contact the Ontario divorce lawyers at Feldstein Family Law Group if you are planning to file for divorce or need to request a child custody modification.
+Contact Feldstein Family Law Group if you are planning to file for divorce or need to request a child custody modification.
 Our legal team has been providing exceptional services and informed legal counsel to the residents of Ontario since 1994.
 We can represent your interests throughout the negotiation process and litigate on your behalf in court.
 Our experienced legal team can help you resolve any divorce or child custody disputes that have the potential to threaten your relationship with your child.

 Contact Feldstein Family Law Group at (905) 581-7222 to schedule a consultation.